Tummy Tuck Surgery/ Abdominoplasty

 Abdominoplasty surgery may take 1-5 hours.
 Depending on the extent of surgery the patient may be required to stay in the hospital overnight.
 The operation is carried out in following steps:

 1. Administration of anesthesia- For the patient’s comfort general anesthesia, or intravenous sedation is given.
-Your doctor will select the best choice for you.
+Select best doctor for tummy tuck surgery.

 - Incision-Depending on the type of surgery the incision is made.
 The amount of skin that is to be removed determines the length and shape of the incision.
 In a primary tummy tuck procedure, the incision is formed between the belly button and pubic hairline.
 In full abdominoplasty, a second incision is made around the navel, and if mini-tummy tuck is done then, shorter incisions are used.
 Through incisions, abdominal skin is lifted, and the underlying weak muscles are tightened.
 After this excess of fat is removed through liposuction.
 Also, the abdominal skin is stretched over the incision line, and excess of skin is trimmed.
 The remaining skin is sutured.
 Next, the belly button is repositioned.